 Suppose the Government is sending troops to a very unhealthy place like West Africa.
 The owner of some patent medicine writes a letter to all the officers commanding in the regiments detailed for the expedition and paints the horrors of the climate in vivid colours saying that the only hope of surviving is to fortify the constitution with daily use of Potts Patent Pilules.
-The law says that he is not guilty of an offence under Section 505 because the statement is true as to the climate and though calculated to alarm the troops and make them reluctant to proceed on the expedition, was not made in order to produce that effect by the quack, but for his own private profit But suppose then some wily agitator gets hold of the circular and reprints it and sends it to every man in the regiments issues of it.
-On the other hand it was detailed for duty, saying "You see what issued by some one in sympathy with the eminent authority Dr. So and so says about the place to which the Govern- of the troops.
-I have already expressed ment is sending you "hoping and expecting that the troops will refuse to go or go rejuctantly and sullenly.
-Then the law says he is guilty because his intent is evil.
-Here the question therefore would be not whether Mahomed Ali believed this statement to be true but whether he made with the sincere wish to cause his brethren to repent or with the wicked intention of making them mutiny or desert.
+The law says that he is not guilty of an offence under Section 505 because the statement is true as to the climate and though calculated to alarm the troops and make them reluctant to proceed on the expedition, was not made There-is hold of the circular and reprints it and ment is sending you "hoping and expecting that the troops will refuse to go or go rejuctantly and sullenly.
+Then the law says he is guilty because his intent is evil- Here the question therefore would be not whether Mahomed Ali believed this statement to be true but whether he made with the sincere wish to cause his brethren to repent or with the wicked intention of making them mutiny or desert.
 He himself seems to leave no doubt on the point.
-His only regret is that the troops are not yet contaminated and that there is at present no chance of a mutiny on the scale of 1857.
+His only regret is that the troops are not yet contaminated and that there is at present no chance of a mutiny on the scale of

 I had some doubts at first as to whether an expression of opinion by a private person, could be a statement within the meaning of Section 505.
-For instance if some one sent round a circular saying "Mr. Smith is of the opinion that soldiers are sinful men that would not he a statement of the character referred to in 505 because it is not very probable that any soldier would pay much attention to the opinion of an unknown Mr. Smith.
-But I now think that Mahomed Khilafat Ali, as President of the Conference, is a person of sufficient importance to make his opinion have some weight with Mahomedan in general.
+For instance if some one sent round a circular saying "Mr. Smith is of the opinion that soldiers are sinful men that would not be a statement of the character referred to in 505 because it is not very probable that any soldier would pay much attention to the opinion of an unknown Mr. Smith.
+But I now think that Mahomed President of the Khilafat Ali, as Conference, is a person of sufficient importance to make his opinion have some weight with Mahomedan in general.